rseng/starter-pack/communication.md

 It could be the case that your institution has an established way to create groups of like minded individuals.
-At my institution, we have something called "Communities of Practice" where it was possible to create a definition for the group, and link to the usrse resources.
+At my institution, we have something called "Communities of Practice" where it was possible to create a definition for the group, and link to more global resources.
 This can help to further establish validity and trust for your cause.

 ## Communicating your Cause